Strategy models & frameworks

 2. Adopt: The strategy adoption stage of the strategy lifecycle takes a completed written strategy and creates a delegated, scheduled, prioritised, measured and resourced plan necessary for its strategic success,.
 It is where high-level, organisation-wide strategic goals are translated into actionable goals, applied to local circumstances, that front-line individuals and teams can achieve.
 Strategy moves from being owned by those who produced it, e.g. senior leadership, to being adopted by those who need to align behind it, e.g. most people in the organisation.
 It involves not just planning but engagement and commitment, i.e. securing active interest and a willingness to get involved.
 This is brought about by high levels of consultation, and by influence and autonomy being afforded to individuals and teams.
 The strategy adoption stage results in a strategic plan.

 3. Adapt: Strategy adaptation is the cycle of sense-making, decision-making and change-making that keeps the organisation responsive to significant change.
-It involves both strategic resilience and agility.
+It involves both measurement and governance, and requires strategic resilience and agility.
 The strategic plan you have at the end of strategy adoption, sadly, won’t last long in its original form.
 The world will move on.
 Circumstances will change.
 And the plan will need to be adapted.
 If the plan changes so much it can no longer meaningfully derive from the strategy, it is time for a new strategy – strategic plans change but strategy doesn’t.
 And if you are going to produce a new strategy, what better place to start than with a review of the current strategy?
 Strategy adaptation, therefore, ends with a strategy review.

 Sign up for Goal Atlas updates